ransome1/sleek/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest a feature for sleek
-title: ''
+title: ""
-labels: 'feature request'
+labels: "feature request"
 ---

 ## Feature Request